cantti/tagselecta/README.md

 ### Option 2.
 Install via Script (Automatic Install)

+> Tip: the same script can be used to update the installed version.

 You can install the latest release automatically using the provided installer script (review the script before running it):